Recognizing Signs of Drug-Seeking Behavior

 • Theft, Vandalism, Burglary and Other Illegal Activity

-These behaviors will often coincide will tell-tale physical characteristics, such as skin breakouts, weight changes, sunken eyes, skin discoloration and more.
-Drug seekers may also appear antsy and anxious to escape any situation in which their behavior might be questioned or that will delay their pursuit of their next drug fix.
+These behaviors often coincide with tell-tale physical characteristics, such as skin breakouts, weight changes, sunken eyes, skin discoloration, and more.
+Drug seekers may also appear antsy and anxious to escape any situation in which their behavior might be questioned, or that will delay the pursuit of their next drug fix.
 The worse their use gets, the more obvious these behaviors tend to become.

 Drug-Seeking Behavior Red Flags for Prescriptions